kvb2univpitt/i2b2-demo/i2b2-core-server-demo/postgresql/README.md

-# i2b2-core-server-demo
+# i2b2-core-server-demo (PostgreSQL 12)

-A Docker image of the i2b2-core-server (version 1.7.12a) demo.
+A Docker image of the i2b2-core-server (version 1.7.12a) working with PostgreSQL database.

 ## Ensure i2b2-demo-net Network Exists